Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Individual farmers

-Almost 300,000 hectares or 20% of Māori land is not administered by trusts or incorporations.
+Almost 300,000 hectares (20%) of Māori land is not administered by trusts or incorporations.
 Landowners who wish to live and work on ancestral land are required under legislation to gain the approval of a majority of the owners.
 This approval is formalised through the Māori Land Court in the form of a lease.
 Where the number of owners is small an agreement can be gained relatively easily.
 However owners can number in the hundreds or thousands, hence the predominance of trusts and incorporations.

 Land utilisation

-A 1997 survey of 633 Māori incorporations and trusts estimated that 1.21 million hectares of Māori land were being used for agriculture (80% of all Māori land), 0.267 million hectares were in forestry (18%) and the balance of approximately 28,000 hectares was in urban property investments.
+A 1997 survey of 633 Māori incorporations and trusts estimated that 1.21 million hectares of Māori land (80% of the total) was being used for agriculture and 267,000 hectares (18%) was in forestry.
+The balance of approximately 28,000 hectares was urban property.

 Effect on the economy

 The Māori contribution to New Zealand’s farming economy is significant.
-In 2003 it was estimated that the annual agricultural and forestry production from Māori communally owned land assets was approximately $750 million per annum, around 5% of the total.
+In 2003 it was estimated that the annual agricultural and forestry production from Māori communally owned land assets was approximately $750 million, around 5% of the total.
 In the early 2000s more than 15% of the country’s sheep and beef exports came from Māori farming interests, and Māori owned around $100 million worth of shares in the huge dairy company Fonterra.
 Māori were farming 720,000 hectares in 2003 – mainly in sheep, beef and dairy.

 Trusts and incorporations